ECASLab/approximate-matrix-accelerator/README.md

-# Approximate Vector Accelerator
+# Approximate Matrix Accelerator

 ## Software version

 ### Compiling

-For compiling the code, no-dependencies are needed so far.
+For compiling the code, no dependencies are needed so far.
 You may only need the `meson` building system.
 Please, follow these steps to get it into your system:

 ```bash
 sudo apt update